velezj/family-rpg-1/december-2020/notes/motivations-and-connections.md

 - Ex-Partner in Marriage to Blaire Watts

-- Mother of Antonia Revusi
+- Mother (adopted) of Antonia Revusi

 =====